 The Sukup family have been generous contributors to Iowa State University.
 Sukup Hall, home to the Department of Agricultural and Biosystems Engineering and the adjacent Sukup Atrium, is named in honor of Sukup Manufacturing Co.
 Charles Sukup serves on the College of Agriculture and Life Sciences Advisory Council and the Foundation Board of Governors, and he was a former member of the Agricultural and Biosystems Engineering Advisory Committee.
 Sukup received the Iowa State University College of Engineering Anson Marston Medal in 2011 and the Iowa State University George Washington Carver Distinguished Service Award in 2009.

-“We were very surprised and thrilled when we heard about the induction.
+“We were thrilled when we heard about the induction.
 This is a great event all around.
-It is a huge honor for the university to have such a valued alum recognized,” said Carl Bern, University Professor in Agricultural and Biosystems Engineering and Sukup’s academic advisor during his Iowa State student career.
+It is a huge honor for the university to have such a valued alum recognized,” said Carl Bern, University Professor of agricultural and biosystems engineering and Sukup’s academic advisor during his Iowa State student career.

 “All of us in the Department of Agricultural and Biosystems Engineering are ecstatic about Charles Sukup’s election into the NAE.
 Charles is very deserving of this honor because of his engineering impact on grain handling and storage equipment world-wide!
 As an alumnus of ABE, he has made our department very proud of his accomplishments,” said Steve Mickelson, chair of agricultural and biosystems engineering and Charles R. and Jane F. Olsen Professor in Engineering.

 About the National Academy of Engineering